What are bone metastases?

 Another study found a 33% complete response rate (“dramatic improvement”) to Strontium-89, compared with no response after placebo.

-Strontium Chloride Sr-89 Injection, USP can be used in combination with analgesics and used concomitantly or sequentially with external beam radiotherapy and bisphosphonates.
+Strontium Chloride Sr-89/Metastron Injection, USP can be used in combination with analgesics and used concomitantly or sequentially with external beam radiotherapy and bisphosphonates.

 Strontium-89 injection is a pure beta emitter, and selectively irradiates sites of primary and metastatic bone involvement with minimal irradiation of soft tissues distant from bone lesions.
 The presence of bone metastases should be confirmed prior to therapy.